microsoft/Analysis-Services/BismNormalizer/README.md

 Update: 4/23/2018: AMO libraries are now accessed through NuGet references, so no longer necessary to install AMO client libraries from the [MSI](https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-data-providers).

-Do a Release build from the command-line to set up cross project references for the 1st time (see command above).
+Do a Release build from the command-line to set up cross project references for the 1st time (see command above) - and then close and reopen VS.

 The automated tests refer to a localhost SSAS tabular server.

-Set BismNormalizer as startup project, and in project properities > Debug tab, set
+Set AlmToolkit or BismNormalizer as startup project

+In BismNormalizer project properities > Debug tab, set
 * Start External Program (assuming Enterprise edition): C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\devenv.exe

 * Command Line Arguments: /rootsuffix Exp